dublado/csabapalfi.github.io/_posts/2014-01-16-ping-conf-day-1.md

 He also talked about the one of the key abstractions in Play! called **[Iteratee](http://www.playframework.com/documentation/latest/Iteratees)**.
 Iteratee is really just a fancy fold :) but I think it's worth its own post.
 When I asked Sadek also pointed out that processing data streams is a fastly moving area now and there are a lot of abstractions for different use-cases ([rx-scala](https://github.com/Netflix/RxJava/tree/master/language-adaptors/rxjava-scala),[scala-z streams](https://github.com/scalaz/scalaz-stream)).

 During Q/A it also came up that **Play is moving from [Netty](http://netty.io/) to [Spray](http://spray.io/)** (recently acquired by TypeSafe).
 It should be perfectly transparent for all framework users but will result in a pure Scala I/O code for Play!
 (Netty is in Java).

+Update: Just found this **[post by Sadek on the LinkednIn Engineering blog](http://engineering.linkedin.com/play/play-framework-democratizing-functional-programming-modern-web-programmers)** which is basically about the very same topic.

 ## Akka vs. JSON/HTTP